timothyjward/osgi.enroute.site/_tutorial/032-tutorial_microservice-jpa.md

 sponsor: OSGi™ Alliance
 ---

-This tuturial is an abridged version of the previous (microservice) tutorial, but using `jpa` rather than `jdbc`.
+This tutorial demonstrates upgrading a Application and also the use of JPA: the previous microservices example which uses `jdbc` provides the start-point for this tutorial.

 In the `microservice` project root directory, create the `jpa` project.